 Recent research shows that the healthcare RCM market is projected to grow to USD 65.2 billion by 2025.
 This growing market would need skilled workforce, which is already a scarce resource.
 With this tremendous projected growth, hiring and retaining top talent will pose to be a huge challenge.

-Unlike other automated approaches, Robotic Process Automation (RPA) delivers non-invasive automation.
+Unlike other automated approaches, Robotic Process Automation (RPA) services delivers non-invasive automation.
 RPA automates processes, using the UI of the existing application, mimicking human interactions with it.
 The healthcare RCM space, with its lack of skilled labour can benefit immensely from RPA BOTS, which can help to automate mundane rules-based tasks freeing up skilled employees and enabling them to take up more skilled tasks.
 This will further help in retaining top talent and providing them with a better career path.

 Healthcare RCM with its numerous rule-based processes, deem to be a good fit for RPA.